 Company shuttles and carpooling services by Apple, Google, Electronic Arts, Yahoo, and eBay help the growing traffic problem, but not all top companies offer these services.

-Is high engagement leading to burnout amongst the best and brightest?
+Is high engagement in the silicon valley leading to burnout amongst the best and brightest?

 A recent study by Harvard Business Review showed that 1 in every 5 employees in the U.S.A is at risk of burnout due to high engagement.